 All content on this website should be considered, and is subject to, the specific regulatory requirements under which MaxKapital operates.
 The information available by accessing the website does not constitute an offer or solicitation of any security and may not be treated as an offer or solicitation by anyone including specifically but not limited to:

 § In any jurisdiction where such an offer or solicitation is against the law.

 § To anyone to whom it is unlawful to make such an offer or solicitation.

 § If the person making the offer or solicitation is not qualified to do so.

 Access to the information on this website is made available world-wide for informational purposes only and should not be construed as an offer, solicitation or recommendation of any security in any specific jurisdiction.

-For the inquisitive or interested visitor to our site, on the left hand-side, you will find data for the S&P 500, the Sensex and sample data for one U.S. listed company.
+For the inquisitive or interested visitor to our site, on the left hand-side, you will find data for the S&P 500, the Sensex and sample data for one U.S. listed company - contact us if you'd like to see more recent data for the S&P 500 and the Sensex.
 While we do not include U.S. companies in the TNDL, we publish sample data for one U.S. company so that visitors can get a sense for the kind of data they will find in the TNDL.